kbolbotowski/kbolbotowski.github.io/_pages/about.md

 ## Topic #1: Kantorovich-Rubinstein duality beyond the first order

-Famouosly, the classical K-R duality result puts an equality sign between the 1-Wasserstein metric $W_1$ (expressed by the Monge-Kantorovich optimal transport) and a supremum over the set of 1-Lipschitz potentials.
+Famouosly, the classical K-R duality result puts an equality sign between the 1-Wasserstein distance (expressed by the Monge-Kantorovich optimal transport) and a supremum over the set of 1-Lipschitz potentials.
+V.M.
+Zolotarev has brought the latter formulation to higher orders.
+And so, given two probabilities \( \mu,\nu \in \mathcal{P}(\mathbb{R}^d)\) of finite second moments, the second Zolotarev distance reads,

 $$
 	Z_2(\mu,\nu) = \sup \left\{ \int u\, d(\mu - \nu) \ : \  u\in C^{1,1}(\mathbb{R}^d), \ \ \mathrm{lip}(\nabla u) \leq 1  \ \right\}